advaoptical/wools/wools/java/README.md

   * java_class_name

-Additional to the mentioned python files the java includes the wool folder for the akka and jersey wool and a config directory which contains the wool configuration file (wool_config.ini) and the current copyright file (copyright.txt).
+In addition to the mentioned python files, the Java folder contains a wool folder for the akka and jersey wool and a config directory, which contains the wool configuration file (`wool_config.ini`) and a copyright file (`copyright.txt`).